Program includes National Certification & a Clinical Externship Opportunity

 - Reading Assignment: Chapter 4: pp. 103-109

 Note: This program can be completed in 6 months.
-However, students will have online access to this program for a 12-month period.
+However, students will have online access to this program for a 24-month period.

 - EKG Technicians should have or be pursuing a high school diploma or GED.

-- There are no state approval and/or state requirements associated with this program.
+- Although there are no state approval or state requirements associated with this program.

 - ASPT – Electrocardiograph (EKG) Technician exam can be proctored at a local testing facility and are available to all students who complete this program